What up, Buttercups?

 Fidelity is a big theme in this movie.

-Scott – when we meet him – is dating a girl called Knives (Ellen Cho) but that doesn’t stop him chasing Ramona after she appears in a dream but doesn’t end the relationship with Knives until after he spends the night with Ramona.
+Scott – when we meet him – is dating a girl called Knives (Ellen Wong) but that doesn’t stop him chasing Ramona after she appears in a dream but doesn’t end the relationship with Knives until after he spends the night with Ramona.

 There is a sense of realism to that.
 While he is the hero of the film he is not some painted white knight.
 He is very much a hero with feet of clay.
 The first hint of this is the way Sex Bob-omb bandmate Kim (Allison Pill) reacts to the news that Scott has a girlfriend.

 He lacks purpose, drive, ambition… most things that typical comic book heroes have in spades.

 He’s indecisive, scared, selfish… There are two theories to how to create a novel or a film.
 One is putting an extraordinary person in an ordinary situation the other is putting an ordinary person into an extraordinary situation.